vladimir171/-Final-Project-Assessment-for-Scalefocus-Academy/README.md

 sudo microk8s status
 ```

-Helm is enabled by default.
+Helm is enabled by default in Microk8s.
 Additionally here is the list of all [Available addons](https://microk8s.io/docs/addons) that can be enabled.

 In my case i enabled DNS, hostpath-storage ...